New Release – June 12th 2020 on Grand Piano Records

 Influenced by his first teacher and mentor, Walter Ryan, Christopher developed a keen interest in the study and performance of works by undeservedly neglected composers and has since gone on to perform the rarely-heard piano concertos of Carl Reineke and Anton Rubinstein.

 In addition to his work as a soloist, Christopher is in great demand as an accompanist and chamber musician, and has partnered many of the prominent instrumentalists of his generation including trumpeter Philippe Schartz, with whom he has recorded music by André Jolivet for Chandos; his wife the oboist Catherine Tanner-Williams, with whom he has recorded a CD of transcriptions by Richard Strauss, Glinka and Mozart on the Willowhayne label; hornist Tim Thorpe, with whom he has recorded a CD of Schubert and Brahms for Naxos; David Childs, David Pyatt and Tine Thing Helseth.

-He has also appeared on BBC TV and been broadcast on BBC Radio, Radio Luxembourg and NDR.
+He regularly appears on BBC TV, most recently as an official accompanist for BBC Young Musician of the Year 2020, and been broadcast on BBC Radio, Radio Luxembourg and NDR.

 His recording of Brahms transcriptions for Naxos’ Grand Piano label, released in October 2017, was featured as CD of the week on NDR Kultur, and received the following review by David Denton: